github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 ### Per-minute rates for larger runners

-{% data variables.product.prodname_dotcom %} offers more powerful runners that are billed differently to the standard runners.
+{% data variables.product.prodname_dotcom %} offers more powerful hosted runners that are billed differently to the standard runners.
 In addition, entitlement minutes cannot be used for these larger runners.
+For more information about hosted runners, see "[Using high performance {% data variables.product.prodname_dotcom %}-hosted runners](/actions/using-github-hosted-runners/using-high-performance-github-hosted-runners)."

 {% data reusables.billing.billing-larger-runners %}

-For the public static IP addresses that can be assigned to a {% data variables.product.prodname_dotcom %}-hosted runner, there is no additional cost for this configuration.
+For the public static IP addresses that can be assigned to a hosted runner, there is no additional cost for this configuration.

 {% endif %}